-

 What are the main differences in M&A transaction terms between acquiring a business from a trade seller and financial sponsor backed company in your jurisdiction?

+The manner in which contractual risk is borne by trade sellers versus financial sponsor backed sellers remains a key differentiating factor.
 Financial sponsor sellers will, for the most part, only give fundamental warranties in respect of title and capacity.
-The target’s management team will typically provide some level of warranty cover in respect of commercial warranties, but the cap on liability for the management warranties will usually be significantly lower than the overall purchase price, hence the frequent use of W&I to cover the “gap” risk.
-On the other hand, trade sellers will typically provide both fundamental and commercial warranties, albeit there had, until recently, been a noticeable reduction in liability caps for commercial warranties in trade sales as the M&A market has become more competitive.
-Although the market has softened, we still expect those selling attractive businesses at realistic valuations to still be able to limit their overall warranty risk.
+The target’s management team will typically provide some level of warranty cover in respect of business warranties, but the cap on liability for the management warranties will usually be significantly lower than the overall purchase price, hence the frequent use of W&I insurance to cover the “gap” risk.
+On the other hand, trade sellers will typically be expected to provide both fundamental and business warranties, albeit in certain competitive sectors, those selling attractive businesses at realistic valuations have been able to significantly reduce their liability caps for such warranties, with caps for business warranties typically ranging from between 20% and 50% of the overall consideration.

 -